 Sinjar hospital, on any weekday, is a crowded place.
 Especially the first floor, where Cordaid runs a mental health and psychosocial support (MHPSS) department.
 Especially this day, when the psychiatrist organizes a weekly group session and has individual consultations.
 Several psychosocial workers assist him.
 Suddenly, in the busy hallway, one of the patients collapses.
 In no time she is gently and professionally assisted by one of the social workers.
 And by another patient.
 “She relives the nightmare”, explains one of the staff, as the collapsed woman is being assisted.
 “We see this a lot.”

-A lot of people say ISIS is still there, under the radar, in sleeping cells, abiding their time.
+A lot of people say ISIS is still there, under the radar, in sleeping cells, biding their time.
 Hence the checkpoints.
 And the unwillingness to return.

 The number of returnees may be small, but all are scarred for life and need whatever support they can get.
 Yet the whole province of Ninewa with its millions of inhabitants – all of it former ISIS territory – has not more than a handful of psychiatrists.
 No wonder people are queuing for Dr. Muhazim Muhammed, the department’s psychiatrist.